Marchev-Science/case-cold-start-modeling/README.md

 **2.3 Business rules**

-These are the given business rules:
+These are the given business rules (you could expand the list if you see fit):

  | id | Independent feature | Independent feature value | Dependent feature | Dependent feature value filter | Note |
  | --- | --- | --- | --- | --- | --- |